Best practices for writing Dockerfiles

 Once the cache is invalidated, all subsequent

-These recommendations help you to write an efficient and maintainable
+These recommendations are designed to help you create an efficient and

 You can add labels to your image to help organize images by project, record